top of page

 Painted plaster

-Neferabu was a worker from Deir el-Medina, active in the necropolis at some point during the first half of the 19th dynasty.
-His activity can definitely be pinned down to years 36 and 40 of Ramesses II.
-Neferabu's title was "The servant in the Place of Truth".
-The stele below may have come from his tomb TT5 or perhaps from one of the shrines at Deir el-Medina.
-The relief shows the sons and relations of the deceased and the draftsman Pabaki, the draftsman Pashedu and the scribe Ipu, carrying assorted funerary goods to place in his tomb.
+Neferabu was a worker from Deir el-Medina who worked in the necropolis sometime during the first half of the 19th dynasty.
+His activity can definitely be dated to the years 36 and 40 of Ramses II.
+Neferabu's title was "The Servant of the Place of Truth".
+The stela below may have come from his tomb TT5 or perhaps from one of the shrines at Deir el-Medina.
+The relief shows the deceased's sons and relatives, as well as the scribe Pabaki, the draftsman Pashedu and the scribe Ipu, carrying various funerary objects to be placed in his tomb.
 These include various boxes and stools.

-The tomb of Neferabu (TT5) offers an excellent platform on which we can try to construct his family tree.
-Neferabu was apparently the son of "The servant in the Place of Truth" Nefferonpet and Mahi.
-Despite the fact that Amenmose is referred to as the "father" of Neferabu in TT5, it can be shown that he was in fact the father of Neferabu's wife Ta-Isis (or Isis).
+The tomb of Neferabu (TT5) provides an excellent platform from which we can attempt to construct his family tree.
+Neferabu was apparently the son of "The Servant of the Place of Truth" Nefferonpet and Mahi.
+Despite the fact that Amenmose is called "father" of Neferabu in TT5, it can be shown that he was actually the father of Neferabu's wife Ta-Isis (or Isis).

 The stela below is in good but incomplete condition.
-In literature it is always cited together with stele 150 (as BM 150+1754).
-Published by Kitchen in Rammesside Inscriptions, Vol 3, p.
-774, Part of 154.
-Also published in The BM hieroglyphic texts from Egyptian stelae etc., edited by T. G. H. James, Part 9: Plate XXX
+In the literature it is always quoted together with stela 150 (as BM 150+1754).
+Published by Kitchen in Rammesside Inscriptions, vol. 3, p.
+774, part of 154.
+Also published in The BM hieroglyphic texts from Egyptian stelae etc., edited by T. G. H. James, Part 9: Plate XXX.

 19th dynasty